Exploration, Questions, Discovery, Deepening of Faith

 We gather for discussion series throughout the year to explore books, seasonal themes, and scripture.

-Groups meet online on Tuesday evenings at 8:00pm and in-person on Wednesdays at Noon.
+Groups meet in-person on Wednesdays at Noon.
+Online evening sessions are offered as well.
 No registration is necessary and if you miss one, no worries!
 Bring your thoughts, questions, and an open-heart!

 Youth Sunday School and Events